 The Disability Days section of the core interview contains questions about time lost from work or school and days spent in bed because of a physical illness or injury, or a mental or emotional problem.
 Data were collected on each individual in the household.
-These questions were repeated in each round of interviews; this file contains data from Rounds 3, 4, and 5 of the MEPS Panel 13, initiated in 2008, and Rounds 1, 2, and 3 of the MEPS Panel 14, initiated in 2009.
-The number at the end of the variable name (31, 42 or 53) identifies the rounds in which the information was collected.
+These questions were repeated in each round of interviews; this file contains data from Rounds 3, 4, and 5 of the MEPS Panel 14, initiated in 2009, and Rounds 1, 2, and 3 of the MEPS Panel 15, initiated in 2010.
+The number at the end of the variable name (31, 42 or 53) identifies the rounds in which the information was collected

 The reference period for these questions is the time period between the beginning of the panel or the previous interview date and the current interview date.
 In order to establish the length of a round, analysts are referred to the variables that indicate the beginning date and ending date of each round (BEGRFD##, BEGRFM##, BEGRFY##, ENDRFD##, ENDRFM##, and ENDRFY##).
 Analysts should be aware that Round 3 is conducted across years.
-Starting in 2003, the Disability Days variables reflect only the data pertinent to the calendar year (i.e., the current delivery year of 2009).
+The Disability Days variables reflect only the data pertinent to the calendar year (i.e., the current delivery year of 2010).
+In making these calculations, responses obtained during the interview may cause constructed 'days in bed' variables (such as WKINBD or SCLINBD) to exceed 'missed days' variables (DDNWRK or DDNSCL); consequently, for these cases, constructed 'days in bed' variables were edited to 'missed days' value.
+There are 11 such cases in 2010.
 Previously, some data from Round 3 pertained to the following year.
 Analysts who are interested in examining disability days data across years can link to other person-level PUFs using the DUPERSID.